Skip to main content

 Heat and dryness are dangerous, as snails breathe through a lung-like structure and can quickly dehydrate.

-While resting, the snail’s body remains soft and vulnerable, but its shell provides crucial protection from predators such as birds, beetles, and small mammals.
+Whilst resting, the snail’s body remains soft and vulnerable, but its shell provides some crucial protection from predators such as birds, beetles, and small mammals.

-This long pause is not wasted time—it’s survival.
+This long pause in its movements is not wasted time either—it’s survival.

 Early Evening: Sensing the Change